Latviets/UserPostsAPI/README.md

 - Dynamic rendering of user data and posts.
 - Error messages displayed for invalid user IDs or failed API requests.
 - Smooth handling of data resets and updates.

+## SQL Server Setup
+- To run the tests provided in this project, a local SQL Server instance must be set up and running.
+The database is required to store and retrieve user data and posts during the tests.
+- Required Configuration:
+   - The database should be named UsersPosts.
+   - Use the following connection string in the appsettings.json file:
+   - ```json
+     {
+      "ConnectionStrings": {
+     "DefaultConnection": "Server=localhost;Database=UsersPosts;Trusted_Connection=True;TrustServerCertificate=True;" }
+     }

+### Steps:
+   - Install SQL Server (e.g., SQL Server Express or any preferred version).
+   - Create a new database named UsersPosts.
+   - Ensure the database is accessible locally, and the API has the correct connection string to connect to it.

+This configuration ensures that the API and the tests can interact with the database as expected.
+Let me know if you need further assistance! 🚀